tonnylitao/awesome-swift-tips/README.md

 [2.
 The Dao of Protocol](#2-the-dao-of-protocolplayground)

 ## 1. Funny Swift.playground
-Some tips about how to write funny swift.
+Some tips about how to write funny swift which saves your time and fingers.

-* Extension for Selector
+Extension for Selector:
 ```swift
 private extension Selector {
     static let btnTapped = #selector(ViewController.btnTapped(btn:))